 Remember the Human Element

 In addition to using the right cleaning and sanitizing products, crews must be trained to use them correctly.
 They must also understand the importance of cleaning and that when it is not done properly, sanitizers may not be as effective.
 Understanding the risks of biofilm formation and the challenges that lead to it will help crews make decisions that lead to better prevention.
+To stay proactive, read The Busy FSQA Manager’s Guide to Proactive Plant Sanitation to learn more about how to cost-effectively and efficiently prevent bacterial contamination in your facility.
 If you’re facing a biofilm removal challenge, bring in the experts to help you find a solution.
 Decon7 is here to help—just give us a call to request a consultation.